-Debt Collection Deletion 2026: New Swiss SchKG Rules
+Delete a Debt Collection 2026: New Swiss SchKG Rules

-New SchKG Art.
-8a (Jan 2026): non-disclosure of unjustified Betreibung entries in Switzerland for CHF 40.
-Procedure, deadlines, template and rights.
+Revised SchKG Art.
+8a (Jan 2026): hide an unjustified Betreibung from third parties for CHF 40.
+Conditions, deadlines, template and your rights.

 Key Takeaways

-- Since 1 January 2026: revised SchKG Art.
+- Since 1 January 2026, the revised SchKG Art.
 8a para.
-3 lit. d in force
+3 lit. d is in force.

 - Mix-ups: same name, wrong address

-- Disputes: ex-partners, neighbours, business partners
+- Disputes: ex-partners, neighbours, business contacts

-- Errors: bills already paid or that never existed
+- Errors: bills already paid, or that never existed

-- Bad faith: deliberately false claims
+- Bad faith: deliberately false or vexatious claims

-What the 2026 SchKG Revision Changes
+What the 2026 SchKG revision changes

 | Aspect | Until 31.12.2025 | From 1.1.2026 |